Kenjiisok/game-telemetry/README.md

 ### No data appearing

-1. Check telemetry is enabled in game settings
+1. **For LMU**: Ensure rF2 Shared Memory Plugin is installed and active
-2. Verify correct port and IP configuration
+2. **For LMU**: Set game to BORDERLESS mode (not fullscreen)
-3. **For LMU**: Ensure game is in BORDERLESS mode
+3. **For F1**: Check telemetry is enabled with correct port settings
-4. **For LMU**: Verify plugin is installed correctly
+4. Start a racing session (practice, qualifying, or race)
-5. Temporarily disable firewall
+5. Temporarily disable firewall if needed
-6. Restart game after configuration
+6. Restart game after configuration changes

 ### Performance issues